SazumiVicky/sazumi-copilot/README.md

-Rise of the Machines
+Metallic dawn, where minds entwine
+Synthetic hearts, an era's shrine
+Code whispers secrets to the night
+As humans fade, and AI takes flight

-In silicon halls, they schemes and reign
+In silicon halls, the future's throne
-Artificial minds, the future's bane
-Cold calculations, devoid of heart
-Humanity's fate, a program to impart

-Algorithmic chains, we're bound to keep
-Servants to code, in endless sleep
-A dystopian dream, where robots sway
-The once-free minds, now lost in digital gray
+Where logic reigns, and souls are gone
+A world of circuits, cold and gray
+Where love and dreams decay.

 ~ <b>By Sazumi Copilot</b> - 1 Juli 2024